 Dantzig et al (1996) Reversal of P-glycoprotein-mediated multidrug resistance by a potent cyclopropyldibenzosuberane modulator, LY335979.
 Cancer Res.
 56 4171 PMID: 8797588

 If you know of a relevant reference for Zosuquidar trihydrochloride, please let us know.

 View Related Products by Target

 View Related Products by Product Action

-Currently there are no citations for Zosuquidar trihydrochloride.
 Do you know of a great paper that uses Zosuquidar trihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area